Matt Farley

 Matt Farley (born June 3, 1978) is an American singer-songwriter, musician, filmmaker, author and podcaster who has released more than 26,000 songs as of 1 April 2025.
-Farley's creative output is released under his label Motern Media, and he usually presents his musical work under a variety of pseudonyms and band names, including the Toilet Bowl Cleaners, Papa Razzi and the Photogs, the Hungry Food Band, the Guy Who Sings Songs About Cities & Towns, and the Odd Man Who Sings About Poop, Puke and Pee.
+Farley's creative output is released under his label Motern Media, and he usually presents his musical work under a variety of pseudonyms and band names, including The Toilet Bowl Cleaners, Papa Razzi and the Photogs, The Hungry Food Band, The Guy Who Sings Songs About Cities & Towns, and The Odd Man Who Sings About Poop, Puke and Pee.

 Farley has starred in, co-written, co-produced and released over 15 amateur feature-length movies with his friend Charlie Roxburgh including Don't Let the Riverbeast Get You!
-(2012), and he hosts two podcasts.
+(2012); he also hosts two podcasts.